 C. Organisation: Supervision and Management of Analysts

 In 2002, GIR became a separate division of the firm, reporting to the firm’s Executive Office.
-A Senior Manager (SMF) has responsibility for the management and oversight of the activities of the GIR division conducted through GSI.
-The GIR SMF reports to the firm’s Global Head of GIR based in New York.
+GIR Senior Managers (SMF) have responsibility for the management and oversight of the activities of the GIR division conducted through GSI.
+The GIR SMFs report ultimately to the firm’s Global Head of GIR based in New York.

 Analysts are not supervised by, and do not report to, investment banking personnel or personnel who directly supervise day-to-day sales and trading activities.